sloanahrens/devops-toolkit-tutorials/1-2-containerization-celery.md

 ### Django database setting

-We also need to add our database settings to `settings.py`:
+We also need to add our database settings to `settings.py`.

-So `source/django/stockpicker/stockpicker/settings.py` should include:
+So paste the following code down at the bottom of the `source/django/stockpicker/stockpicker/settings.py` file:
 ```python
 DATABASES = {
     'default': {